Daring New Spaces is a transnational project developing ideas to foster a European Public Sphere.

 We are convinced that the German EU Council Presidency requires a focus on civil society, in order to develop visionary future visions.
 Through this, organised European civil society should be offered the opportunity to bring in their potential and future visions, but also their challenges, to the Trio-Presidency of the EU Council.
 If this exchange is successful, we will take a decisive step forward.
 A step into the European public sphere, which offers a shared space to connect European citizens with European politics.

-In an interview with internAA, the internal magazine of the Federal Ministry of Foreign Affairs, project co-lead Maria Skóra outlined the project ‚Daring New Spaces‘ and talked about her vision of a strong and lively European public.
+- Interview with Maria Skóra: For internAA, the internal magazine of the Federal Ministry of Foreign Affairs, project co-lead Maria Skóra outlined the project ‚Daring New Spaces‘ and talked about her vision of a strong and lively European public.
 You can find the interview here (in German).